penjackman/NCV_Market/README.md

-Target Date for MVP: March 25, 2020.
+Target Date for MVP: April 25, 2020.